KartikayKaul/Yale3/README.md

 ## Update Timeline

 I will keep posting timed updates here.
 In future will shift these somewhere else if I have time
+#### Update(dated: 4th July 2025)
+- Added logic to scrape the multi-role experiences properly.
+Earlier they were getting extracted into wrong attributes.
+The attributes for multi-role objects differ from single-role experience objects.
+One way to differentiate multi-role from single-role is to look at the `key` attribute for each object which, for instance, looks like `li_2_sub_0`, if `sub` substring is present in the `key` attribute's value then that means it is a multi-role entry in the list.
+- This data is not "clean" so that means you still need to perform some "trimming" and extra "data cleaning" steps after to get the exact data which can be done in two or three lines of code.
+- As of now, we can scrape, `basic profile data`, `education section` and `experience section`.
+Off to generate logic for `skills` and `certification` sections.

 #### Update(dated: 5th June 2025)
 - Overhauled entire code for scraping the data